-- 21. When we consider that a person's behaviour or actions are likely to have a negative impact, we will tell them why and we will give them the opportunity to modify their actions or behaviour.
-If the actions or behaviour continue, we will take steps to prevent or minimise the negative impact. - 22.
-Where a customer is deemed to be abusive or vexatious, restrictions may be placed on when and how that person can communicate with staff.
-The form of restriction to be applied will be determined by a manager within the Chief Executive's Department and other relevant senior managers.
+21. When we consider that a person's behaviour or actions are likely to have a negative impact, we will tell them why and we will give them the opportunity to modify their actions or behaviour.
+If the actions or behaviour continue, we will take steps to prevent or minimise the negative impact.

-- 23. Any restriction will be appropriate and proportionate to the nature of the customer's contacts with the Group at that time.
+- 22. Where a customer is deemed to be abusive or unreasonably demanding, restrictions may be placed on when and how that person can communicate with staff.
+The form of restriction to be applied will be determined by a relevant senior manager. - 23.
+Any restriction will be appropriate and proportionate to the nature of the customer's contacts with the Group at that time.
 However, the maximum period of restriction at any one time will be 12 months. - 24.
-Where this policy is applied the customer will be informed in writing why the decision has been made to restrict future contact, the restricted contact arrangements, the length of time that these restrictions will be in place and what they can do to have the decision reviewed. - 25.
-Examples of the types of action or restriction which may be used: - Staff may either place a caller on hold or end the telephone call if the caller is aggressive, offensive or abusive, or is making unreasonable demands - Placing time limits on telephone conversations, e-mails and personal contacts. - Restricting the number of telephone calls/e-mails that will be taken (for example one call on one specified day of any week). - Limiting the customer to one form of contact (telephone, letter, e-mail etc.) - Requiring the customer to communicate only with a named employee. - Requiring the customer not to communicate with a particular employee or office location. - Reading and filing future correspondence but only responding to it if the person is raising new information or making a new complaint or enquiry. - Requiring the person to communicate with the Group through a representative. - In some cases, there may be a requirement for two members of staff to be in attendance when visiting the property or interviewing the person. - Restricting contact with our offices to a specific method of communication or through a third party. - Deferring an application for rehousing. - In extreme cases reporting the matter to the Police or taking legal action.
+Where this policy is applied the customer will be informed in writing why the decision has been made to restrict future contact, the restricted contact arrangements and the length of time that these restrictions will be in place. - 25.
+Examples of the types of action or restriction which may be used: - Staff may either place a caller on hold or end the telephone call if the caller is aggressive, offensive or abusive, or is making unreasonable demands - Placing time limits on telephone conversations, e-mails and personal contacts. - Restricting the number of telephone calls/e-mails that will be taken (for example one call on one specified day of any week). - Limiting the customer to one form of contact (telephone, letter, e-mail etc.) - Requiring the customer to communicate only with a named employee. - Requiring the customer not to communicate with a particular employee or office location. - Reading and filing future correspondence but only responding to it if the person is raising new information or making a new complaint or enquiry. - Requiring the person to communicate with the Group through a representative. - In some cases, there may be a requirement for two members of staff to be in attendance when visiting the property or interviewing the person. - Restricting contact with our offices to a specific method of communication or through a third party. - Deferring an application for rehousing. - In cases considered more extreme cases such as physical threats, violence or harassment, actions could include referrals to the police and taking legal action.
 In such cases, we may not give the person prior warning of taking this action. - 26.
 This list is non-exhaustive and we may take other reasonable steps required to address or mitigate the unreasonable behaviour. - 27.
-There will be no contact restrictions on customers reporting emergencies where there is a clear and present risk of harm to persons and/or of serious damage to property. - 28.
+There will be no contact restrictions on customers delivering statutory notices or reporting emergencies where there is a clear and present risk of harm to persons and/or of serious damage to property. - 28.
 The Group will not normally charge a fee for the handling of Subject Access Requests as defined by the General Data Protection Regulation but reserves the right to charge reasonable fees for additional copies of information already supplied to a data subject.
 For requests that are clearly unfounded, excessive or repetitive, the Group may charge reasonable fees or may refuse to comply with the request.
 This decision shall lie with the Group Data Protection Officer.

-9 Appeals Against Restriction for Unreasonable Behaviour
+9 Appeals Against Contact Restrictions for Unreasonable Behaviour